khulnasoft-lab/hooker/docs/blueprints/image-processing.md

-# Doing Serverless Image Recognition using Postee Actions and AWS
+# Doing Serverless Image Recognition using Hooker Actions and AWS

 ## Introduction
-In this walkthrough, we will setup Postee Actions by re-using existing AWS Lambda Functions.
-This will allow anyone to configure and re-use existing AWS Lambda functionality as a Postee Action.
+In this walkthrough, we will setup Hooker Actions by re-using existing AWS Lambda Functions.
+This will allow anyone to configure and re-use existing AWS Lambda functionality as a Hooker Action.

 ## Scenario
 A user wants to be able to setup image processing of captured images in order to be able to identify any suspicious activity captured by the security (CCTV) camera.